1995parham-teaching/harpocrates/README.md

 SKIPPED_ROWS = 2
 ```

-then you can fill [subject.txt](subject.txt) and [body.html](body.html) with the text that
+Then you can fill [subject.txt](subject.txt) and [body.html](body.html) with the text that
-you want yo send as your email subject and its body. e.g.
+you want to send as your email subject and its body. e.g.

 ```html
 <html>